Neurogenic bowel dysfunction: Signs and symptoms

+In NBD there may be fecal incontinence, constipation, or both combined.
+One type of constipation which may occur in people with NBD is obstructed defecation.

-Neurogenic bowel dysfunction can have an impact on a person's life as it often leads to difficulties with self-esteem, personal relationships, social life and can also reduce a person's independence.
+NBD can have an impact on a person's life as it often leads to difficulties with self-esteem, personal relationships, employment, social life and can also reduce a person's independence.
 There is also evidence from studies showing that faecal incontinence can increase the risk of depression and anxiety.

 Causes

-Different neurological disorders affect the gastrointestinal tract in different ways:
+Different neurological disorders affect the GI tract in different ways:

 Spinal cord injury

 Bowel dysfunction caused by a spinal cord injury will vary greatly depending on the severity and level of the spinal cord lesion.
 In complete spinal cord injury both sensory and motor functions are completely lost below the level of the lesion so there is a loss of voluntary control and loss of sensation of the need to defecate.
-An incomplete spinal cord injury is one where there may still be some sensation or motor function below the level of the lesion.
+An incomplete spinal cord injury is one where there may still be partial sensation or motor function below the level of the lesion.

 Colorectal dysfunction due to spinal cord injury can be classified in to two types: an upper motor neuron lesion or lower motor neuron lesion.
 Problems with the upper motor neuron in a neurogenic bowel results in a hypertonic and spastic bowel because the defecation reflex centre, which causes the involuntary contraction of muscles of the rectum and anus, remains intact.
 However, the nerve damage results in disruption to the nerve signals and therefore there is an inability to relax the anal sphincters and defecate, often leading to constipation.
-An upper motor neuron lesion is one that is above the conus medullaris of the spinal cord and therefore above the vertebral level T12.
+An upper motor neuron lesion is one that is above the conus medullaris of the spinal cord and therefore above vertebral level T12.
 On the other hand, a lower motor neuron lesion can cause areflexia and a flaccid external anal sphincter so most commonly leading to incontinence.
 Lower motor neuron lesions are damage to nerves that are at the level of or below the conus medullaris and below vertebral level T12.
 However, both upper and lower motor neuron disorders can lead to constipation and/ or incontinence.

+Spinal cord injury above the S2, S3, S4 level results in preserved reflexes in the rectum and anal canal.
+Hence the sphincter will remain contracted.
+Spinal cord injury below this level results in absent reflexes.
+In this situation, the rectum will be flaccid and the sphincter will be relaxed.